-A few shorts hours in Lisbon Portugal gave us a taste of this City which is rich in culture and history.
+A few shorts hours in Lisbon Portugal gave us a taste of this city which is rich in culture and history.
 So much so that we will plan to return.
-Just recently we travelled to Porto for a few nights but time ran out to revisit Lisbon.

 We were travelling on a Reposition Cruise from Bilbao in Spain to Colon in Panama with Lisbon being the first port of call.
 If you are visiting for the very first time by cruise ship ensure that you are up on deck early, and experience sailing under the famous 25 de Abril Bridge as you sail up the Targus River.